Advantages and Disadvantages of Solar Carports

 Benefits of a Solar Carport

-2. Charging of Electric Vehicles
+2. Facilitation of Electric Vehicle Charging

-4. Improved Space Utilization
+4. Optimal Space Utilization

 Disadvantages of Solar Carport